Special Education Volunteering in Jamaica - St Mary

 A basic daily breakfast of toast, spreads, tea and coffee is included and you’re free to help yourself to these each morning at the volunteer house.

 For lunch and dinner, you can cook for yourself in the communal kitchen at the volunteer accommodation - this has a gas hob, oven, kettle, microwave, fridge, freezer and pantry space.
-Alternatively, you can buy lunch and dinner from nearby restaurants for between US$5 (approximately CA$6) and US$25 (approximately CA$33) per meal.
+Alternatively, you can buy lunch and dinner from nearby restaurants for between US$5 (approximately CA$7) and US$25 (approximately CA$35) per meal.

-For volunteers who would like to have their dinners provided, a home-cooked weekly dinner plan (Monday - Friday) is available for US$65 (approximately CA$88) per week.
-You can arrange this at your program orientation and pay for it through the local team in Jamaica.
+For volunteers who would like to have their dinners provided, a home-cooked weekly dinner plan (Monday - Friday) is available for US$79 (approximately CA$112) per week.
+You can book this via your MyIVHQ Checklist once you have registered for the Jamaica program.
 Vegetarians and vegans can be catered for, however not all diets can be covered.
-Please speak with the team in Jamaica about any requirements you have before you book the dinner plan.
+Please let your IVHQ Program Manager know about any dietary requirements you have before you book the dinner plan.

 Tap water in Jamaica is generally safe to drink but please check with your accommodation host if you are unsure.
 We encourage you to bring a reusable water bottle to refill so you can avoid buying plastic water bottles.